baku89/ThePerfectInsiderED/readme.md

 A detailed making-of articles are here: [EN](http://baku89.com/article/2394) | [JA](http://baku89.com/article/2348)

-NOTE: These sources are pretty tangled and it probablly will not work propery on your environment.
+NOTE: These sources are pretty tangled and it probably will not work properly on your environment.

-## Licence
+## License

 This repository is published under a MIT License.
 See the included LICENSE file.